oracle-livelabs/adb/shared/adb-refreshable-clones/adb-refreshable-clones.md

   ![ALT text is not available for this image](images/2673172546.jpg)

+The previous lab showed how to create a full clone from the currently running database or from a backup timestamp of that database.
+This lab shows how to create a refreshable read-only clone that **automatically refreshes** when the data in its source database changes.

-A refreshable clone is a **read-only** clone that stays &quot;connected&quot; to, and has the ability to pull in (refresh data from), its **source** database with a simple click of a button.
+A refreshable clone is a **read-only** clone that stays **connected to**, and has the ability to pull in (refresh data from), its **source** database with a simple click of a button.
 Until now, if you needed to update your clone's data from its source, you had two options:

 1. Move new data from the source database to the clone (via data pump, database links etc.)
 2. Create a new clone from the source database